icon-project/goloop/doc/icon_chainscore_api.md

 *Returns:*

-* the price of step
+* the price of step in loop

 *Revision:* 0 ~